-Kamara Projects is a research-driven architecture collaborative based between New York and South Asia and was founded by Miku Dixit and Laura Diamond Dixit in 2014.
+Kamara Projects is an architecture practice based in Kathmandu and New York founded by Miku Dixit and Laura Diamond Dixit in 2014.

-Kamara Projects works in all mediums from drawing, video, and installation to built work at the architectural scale.
+Kamara Projects works in all mediums from drawing, video, temporary installations to built work.

 Laura Diamond Dixit is a Visiting Assistant Professor at the Pratt Institute School of Architecture and a PhD candidate in Architectural History and Theory at Columbia University.
 She has a Master of Architecture degree from Princeton University and a Bachelor of Arts degree from Reed College, where she studied Art History.
 Prior to attending Princeton she worked in the exhibitions department at the International Center of Photography and as a studio assistant for Allan Sekula.
 Her writing has been published in The Avery Review, Camera Austria, and Pidgin; she also has an essay in Sekula’s posthumous book Facing the Music.
 As a co-organizer of Who Builds Your Architecture?, she has collaborated on the group’s installations in the 2014 Istanbul Design Biennial and at the Art Institute of Chicago.
 Her research is on architecture, infrastructures, and labor in the Indian Ocean World.